Home Marriage Page 18

 – A court hearing is scheduled where both parties present their case, and the court makes a determination on the annulment request.

-– If the court grants the annulment, a final order is issued, officially nullifying the marriage.
+– If the court grants the annulment, a final decree is issued, officially nullifying the marriage.

 Conclusion: